Udithkanchana/Covid19_Data_Explorer/README.md

-# Covid_Deaths_Analysis
+# Covid19_Data_Explorer
 A self project to master data analysis.
-Microsoft SQL Server Management, Tableau tools &amp; SQL language will be used in this project for analysis and visualizations.
+Microsoft SQL Server Management Studio, Tableau tools &amp; SQL language will be used in this project for analysis and visualizations.